nolangh/pokemon-test/README.md

 # View any pokemon set
-## This was a pokemon group project for school. the api section was built exclusivly by me
+## This was a pokemon group project for school.
+The api section was built exclusivly by me

 ### Built with
     - Javascript